Get Migraines? Find Your Food Triggers

 Is Food Causing Your Migraine?
 Here's How to Find Out

 The surest way to pinpoint your food triggers is to keep a diary.
-You can use a notebook or one of the many special migraine apps that are available.
+You can use a notebook or one of the many migraine apps out there.
 Most people have more than one trigger.
-So, you'll have the most success if you track long enough to capture 20 to 30 migraine attacks, Rosen says.
+So, you'll have the most success if you track long enough to take notes on 20 to 30 migraine attacks, Rosen says.

-Once you've found what causes your migraines, try removing the triggers from your diet for a month, one at a time.
+Once you've found what foods might be causing your migraines, remove them from your diet for a month, one at a time.
 Keep track of how often you have headaches and how bad they are.
 If there's no change, that food alone may not be the trigger.
-If there is a change, try to avoid eating the food, especially when your risk of migraine is high.
+If there is a change, avoid eating it, especially when your risk of getting a migraine is high.
 In women, for example, this might be during certain times in their menstrual cycle.

 If keeping a diary isn't your thing but you're willing to make changes to your diet, experts advise eating food that's as wholesome, fresh, and unprocessed as possible.
-That'll help you eliminate many of the supposed chemical triggers.
-This is the closest thing there is to a migraine-prevention diet.
+That'll help you get rid of many of the supposed chemical triggers.
+It’s the closest thing there is to a migraine-prevention diet.

 Consistency Is Key

-Experts recommend that everyone eat 5 or 6 small meals throughout the day.
-But this is especially important if you have regular migraines.
+Experts recommend that everyone eat five or six small meals throughout the day.
+But this is extra important if you have regular migraines.
 Studies show it can reduce headaches.
 As a bonus, it fires up your metabolism and prevents weight gain, another link to migraines.